forwardemail/forwardemail.net/ansible/docs/MONITORING_TESTING.md

 * [ ] OnFailure override is configured
 * [ ] Service failure triggers notification
 * [ ] Email alert is sent
+* [ ] Optional Twilio SMS is sent only by the systemd failure wrapper
 * [ ] Service can be restarted successfully

 ---